Regulation A+ offers companies to raise $75 Million per year from the public - both from accredited and non-accredited investors worldwide.

 Step 2c Audit underway, sign up marketing agency and legal service provider, they start preparation.
 Legal service gathers documents from you and begins preparing Form 1-A.

 Step 3a Form 1-A Filing with SEC, in parallel with the Marketing agency building the offering pitch on Manhattan Street Capital.
-SEC filing can take 90 days when conducted well with rapid responses to SEC questions.
+SEC Qualification can take as little as a week, with 60 days a prudent expectation.
 Work starts while the audit is ongoing.
-(The SEC qualification depends on several factors, it can take longer than the estimated time.)
+(The SEC qualification depends on several factors).

 Step 3b Marketing agency builds offering pitch on Manhattan Street Capital, video, PR, graphics, social media accounts, advertising.

-Step 4 SEC Qualify filing and the company go live to investors through underwriter on MSC.
+Step 4 SEC Qualify filing and the company goes live to investors on MSC.
 Start the acceptance of capital. ~Audit+ 90 days

 Costs for a Regulation A+ offering

-Total cash costs: A good guide is to expect cash costs of approximately 12%* of the capital raised (this only holds on raises that are above about $8 mill, because fixed costs for things like the securities attorney and audits become larger factor for smaller raises).
+Total cash costs: A good guide is to expect cash costs of approximately 12% to 14* of the capital raised (this only holds on raises that are above about $8 mill, because fixed costs for things like the securities attorney and audits become a larger factor for smaller raises).

 The SEC permits capital proceeds to be used to pay the expenses of the offering in the $most well-prepared Reg A+ offerings.
 It's certainly possible to start your Reg A+ with less money on hand, and this can work.
 But having extra money available is a smart move to give you extra runway if the early stages of the offering are tougher than expected.
 Start with enough cash and be very careful how you spend it (we help with this) so you can adjust as needed and succeed.